INTEG-Process-Group/LogTemperature/README.md

 # LogTemperature
 Every minute checks if one or more temperature probes are connected and logs there recorded temperature to a file called tempLog.log

+Log Temperature starts off by declaring a string builder, which will be used later to log our information.
+We start with a while loop set to true so our program runs unless exited.
+We then perform a for loop that iterates 10 times.
+This checks the indexes of devices connected to the JNIOR from 1 - 10.
+Each time the loop iterates, it checking the JNIOR's registry for connected temperature probes using the isTempPresent function.
+This returns the index of a temperature probe connected to the JNIOR.
+Once the index is returned its then used to get the temperature of that temperature probe, and then uses the string builder to construct a sentence listing time, index, and temperature from the temperature probe.
+This is then logged to a log file called tempLog.log.
+The while loop returns re-logging the values every minute.